 It would greatly simplify matters if we could remove the system bars from Android devices or add a “safe zone” to the source files, but as my English Lit teacher would say, “Alas, ’tis not to be.”

 Popular Android Device Sizes

 As of October 2012, manufacturers appear to have settled on three model sizes for Android devices: 1024×600, 1280×800, and 1920×1200.
 In addition, manufacturers are creating HD 10″ devices which have double the resolution of SD 10″ devices (2460×1600).

 1024×600 devices include the Samsung Galaxy Tab 7″, Kindle Fire 7″ SD, and Acer Iconia Tab.

-When manufacturers want to display HD content on the newest XLarge devices, they appear to be using 1920×1200 dimensions.
-The Kindle Fire 8.9″ HD device has 1920×1200 dimensions.
-The Asus Transformer Pad Infinity and the Acer Iconia Tab both include XLarge screens with 1920×1200 dimensions.
+When manufacturers want to display HD content on the newest 8.9″ devices, they appear to be using 1920×1200 dimensions.
+The Kindle Fire 8.9″ HD device has 1920×1200 dimensions, as do the Asus Transformer Pad Infinity and the Acer Iconia Tab devices.
 Unfortunately, I don’t have access to either of these devices, and I haven’t been able to locate the size of the system bar on these devices.
 (Please leave a comment if you have info.)